FirebaseExtended/experimental-extensions/firestore-notice-extension/POSTINSTALL.md

     await getAcknowledgements();
   ```

+#### Versioning

+  If you need versioning for your notices, we support that out of the box.
+You can simply create multiple notices with the same notice_type, and the extension will give you a way to query the latest version of the a given notice_type.

+### Custom notices

+  If you have custom notices that are shown to specific users (for example, enterprise clients with custom requirements), you can specify a new notice_type and set an allow-list that only certain emails/phone numbers can view and accept.

 ### Monitoring

 As a best practice, you can [monitor the activity](https://firebase.google.com/docs/extensions/manage-installed-extensions#monitor) of your installed extension, including checks on its health, usage, and logs.